AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps.md

       94.236.119.0/26

+   >[!NOTE]
+   >
-   NOTE: Reach out to Marketo Support if you’d like an abbreviated list of IPs to allowlist specific to your environment.
+   >Reach out to Marketo Support if you’d like an abbreviated list of IPs to allowlist specific to your environment.

     * If our anti-spam system uses From domains, add these: